-In the spring of 2021 they will be releasing the debut of their progressive folk-jazz CD, High We Shine the Sky.
-Themes that emerge here reflect dream language and tales of longing; responses to the recent toxic regime in the White House and the covid-19 pandemic; and reflections on living in the wilderness of the “Hidden Hills” of Western MA.
+High We Shine the Sky: themes that emerge here reflect dream language and tales of longing; responses to the recent toxic regime in the White House and the covid-19 pandemic; and reflections on living in the wilderness of the “Hidden Hills” of Western MA.

 The circus that was unleashed by the Trump presidency inspired Sybil and the Clown, based on an old Latvian melody, while Suspended Animation addresses the sense of life being frozen in place during the Covid-19 pandemic.
 Other songs are based on metaphors from scientific phenomena: Free Radical and Nothing Eyes Can See (referring to dark matter), both incorporating dense, jazz-inflected harmonies.

-The title track, High We Shine the Sky, is a lyrical soaring ballad in 5/8, seen at right with a video by Arturs Virtmanis -- a meditative, shifting landscape of colors.
+The title track, High We Shine the Sky (at right), is a lyrical soaring ballad in 5/8, with a video by Arturs Virtmanis — a meditative, shifting landscape of colors.